Tazzios/cblistmodule/README.md

 A basic set of rules will be created when creating the module.
 When creating custom tags make sure the tags that you are using within always have a value.
 For example see the avatar rule and show_avatar rule.

-You can also show fields only to specific usergroups.
+You can also show fields only to specific users.
 For existing databace fields like cb_example you can also create a rule to set autorisation on by creatign the following rule: tag name:  cb_example
-Usergroup: to what you want
+acceslevel: to what you want
 htmlcode to replace tag with: [cb_example]